 The critical first step is defining your goals for your organization using the Objectives and Key Results (OKR) methodology.
-The process involves setting objectives that give everyone in a company a clear idea of the overall expectations.
+The process involves setting objectives that give everyone a clear idea of the overall expectations.
 The key results provide a means to evaluate the efforts to reach them.

 It’s essential to create a cascading path of objectives that go from individual to company-wide.
 Each successive layer builds upon the previous one, using the same focal point as the touchstone.
 Everyone in an organization has the same goal to motivate and inspire them.

 The key results are the crux of the plan.
-They provide measurable assessments that are clear and specific for evaluating the success of meeting the objectives.
+They provide measurable, clear and specific assessments for evaluating the success of meeting the objectives.
 They all take a page out of the SMART methodology by creating attainable and reasonable initiatives that are time-bound.

-With this information in hand, you have the framework with which to develop your employees.
+With this information in hand, you have the framework to develop your employees.

 Starting From the Top-Down

 The purpose provides the framework for leadership coaching to implement employee coaching and development.
 Even the face of this task has changed with COVID-19.
-The story is still being written on what the long-term impacts on the workplace will be.
+The story is still being written on the long-term impacts on the workplace.
 What is clear is that it’s been a much-needed wake-up call for organizations to change their mindset to adapt.

-The organization benefits from improved employee morale that can boost productivity and collaboration between team members.
+The organization benefits from improved employee morale to boost productivity and collaboration between team members.
 It is the proverbial win-win, which explains why business coaching is nearly a $12 billion industry.
 It gives managers the tools they need for effective performance management.

 Coaching also shifts the focus from knowledge enhancement to vertical leader development for increasing self-awareness and emotional intelligence.
 That can lead to far-reaching benefits for the entire organization and its company culture.
 Personal growth doesn’t stop at management skills.
 It considers the person as a whole.
 It allows managers to become coaches instead of bosses.